 Business Rules Should be Mastered by Every BA

 The simplest way to express a business rule is to write it out as a complete sentence.
 For example, we might have a business rule related to Orders (from our last example) which could be:

 - BR12.4 – An Order is completed once the final item on the order has been shipped by the fulfillment department.

 The developer you’re working with will learn many things from just this one sentence.
 They’ll learn that:

-- The Order has a status which can change based on some business or system events
+- The Order has a status that can change based on some business or system events

-- One of the statuses that an can Order can be in is called completed
+- One of the statuses that an Order can be in is called completed

 - The Order has some relation to an Item